ZhouCX117/UAED_MuGE/README.md

 CVPR 2023
 # Preparing Data
 The processed dataset is from LPCB, you can download the used matlab code and processed data from the [Baidu disk](https://pan.baidu.com/s/1F2nAYKsmNxTCI6dmAOGQqg), the code is 3tii.
+The complete processed BSDS training dataset can be downloaded from the [Google disk](https://drive.google.com/file/d/1iB2aUKTjDK0URbvUXbXBKBYAROftRKwX/view?usp=sharing).

 # Acknowledgement & Citation
 The dataset is highly based on the LPCB, and the code is highly based on [RCF_Pytorch_Updated](https://github.com/balajiselvaraj1601/RCF_Pytorch_Updated) and [